ndrean/Solid-components/_posts/2020-01-07-Ruby-Render-partial-in-layout.md

 # A step further:
-Insert a partial into the yield
+We start with a new file.
+This time, we define the `template` string with the word `<% yield %>`  inside:

 ```ruby
 require 'erb'
 template = %( <!DOCTYPE html> <html> <body> <%= yield %> </body> </html> )
 ```

-Then we define the partial you want to pass to `yield`:
+Then we define another varialbe named `partial` with two variables inside, `name` and `message`.
+We want to pass the partial to `yield` as Rails does:

 ```ruby
 partial = %(
     <h3>Hello <%= name %> </h3>